akorn/zfsbackup/README.md

 Additionally, a `zfsbackup-create-source` script is provided that creates a new sources.d directory.
-It hardlinks the above files into the new sources.d dir, with the expection of:
+It hardlinks the above files into the new sources.d dir, with the exception of:

 ```
-exclude include files filter check pre-client post-client options
+exclude include files filter check pre-client post-client options stdout stderr
 ```

 These files, if they exist in /etc/zfsbackup/client-defaults, will be copied